apache/opendal/website/blog/2023-08-15-how-opendal-read-data/index.md

 Its main job is to encapsulate the interface for the user:

-- Completing the construction of `OpRead`
+- Completing the construction of `OpRead`: the args for read operation.
 - Calling the `read` function provided by `Accessor`
 - Wrapping the returned value as `Reader` and implementing interfaces like `AsyncSeek`, `AsyncRead`, etc., based on `Reader`